lastlegume/lastlegume.github.io/scioly/scioly-tools.md

 ## [ExCiter](/extensions#exciter)

-An extension that removes citations from websites (specifically tested on wikipedia, USDA FEIS, and NCBI) for copy pasting or just cleaner reading.
+An extension that removes citations from websites (specifically tested on wikipedia, USDA FEIS, and NCBI) for copy-pasting or just cleaner reading.
 Also includes the option to choose sites to remove citations from, but since formats vary widely, there is no guarantee for success on untested sites.